SmithCollege/a4-diy-calculator-s/INSTRUCTIONS.md

 	Input: "(3+2)*5"
 	Answer: 25

-For grading, we will run the methods you write by testing, though you are welcome to create a main method if it's helpful.
+For grading, we will run the methods you write by testing, though you are welcome to create a m]TRain method if it's helpful.

 ### Stack and Queue Implementations
 For this assignment, we will use instances of the Java built-in `ArrayDeque` class (see [documentation](https://docs.oracle.com/javase/9/docs/api/java/util/ArrayDeque.html)) to serve as either a stack or a queue.